syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectorSourceChange
 {:#events:connectorsourcechange}

-Triggers when the connector's source point is changed
+Triggers when the connectors' source point is changed

 <table class="params">